ZZROTDesign/docker-clean/README.md

     brew tap zzrotdesign/tap
     brew install docker-clean

+#### Upgrade (for new versions)

+    brew update && brew upgrade docker-clean

+For curl installs, re-running the script above will install the newest version.

 ## Usage

 For a more in depth look at the usage and commands run without browsing the script itself check out our [USAGE.md](https://github.com/ZZROTDesign/docker-clean/blob/master/USAGE.md).